jellyfin-archive/jellyfin-docs/general/faq.md

 All we can ask is you [use Jellyfin](xref:admin-installing), [report any bugs](xref:contrib-issues#reporting-bugs), and tell your friends about us!
 Really, we're just people volunteering our time to help build a better media system, so joining the community is the best way to show your support.
 We do offer a donations page [on OpenCollective](https://opencollective.com/jellyfin), however please note that these funds are **only** used for infrastructure.
-All out developers are unpaid volunteers on principle.
+All our developers are unpaid volunteers on principle.